-Several studies have estimated wind profiles from the surface up to the turbine rotor-swept heights using various machine learning techniques but most of these are site-specific case studies, where lidar measurements were used to train and develop the respective models (e.g., Mohandes and Rehman, 2018; Bodini and Optis, 2020a; Optis et al., 2021).
-A study using two years of wind mast and modeled mesoscale data below 80 m from the New European Wind Atlas (NEWA) to extrapolate 102 m wind speeds showed that multiple machine learning methods including linear, ridge, lasso, elastic net, support vector, decision tree, and random forest regression (RFR) outperformed the power law with RFR performing the best with an increase in coefficient of determination (R2) of 42% over the power law (Basquero et al., 2022).
+90 Several studies have estimated wind profiles from the surface up to the turbine rotor-swept heights using various artificial intelligence/machine learning (AI/ML) techniques but most of these are site-specific case studies, where lidar measurements were used to train and develop the respective models (e.g., Mohandes and Rehman, 2018; Bodini and Optis, 2020a; Optis et al., 2021).
+A study using two years of wind mast and modeled mesoscale data below 80 m from the New European Wind Atlas (NEWA) to extrapolate 102 m wind speeds showed that multiple machine learning methods including linear, ridge, lasso, elastic net, support 95 vector, decision tree, and random forest regression (RFR) outperformed the power law with RFR performing the best with an increase in coefficient of determination ( $\mathbb{R}^2$ ) of 42% over the power law (Basquero et al., 2022).
 Over a land-based site in China, the RFR outperformed the power law for extrapolating wind speeds at 120, 160, and 200 m (Liu et al., 2023).
-At four-land based stations in Oklahoma, the RFR outperformed both the logarithmic and power law-based extrapolation, improving accuracy by 25% when trained and validated at the same site and by 17% when using a round-robin approach where cross validation was performed by leaving out one station from training at a time for validation (Bodini and Optis, 2020a).
+At four-land based stations in Oklahoma, the RFR outperformed both the logarithmic and power law basedlaw-based extrapolation, improving accuracy by 25% when trained and validated at the same site and by 17% when using a round-robin approach where cross validation 100 was performed by leaving out one station from training at a time for validation (Bodini and Optis, 2020a).
 In addition, the RFR was able to extrapolate wind profiles during low-level jet (LLJ) occurrences at the four land-based stations, showing improved performance over the logarithmic method, which is unable to replicate such events where surface winds decouple from winds aloft (Optis et al., 2021).
 LLJs are defined by their wind speed gradient inversion within the stable boundary layer and are important resources for offshore wind energy production along with other high vertical wind shear events (Borvarán, Peña, and Gandoin, 2020; Gadde and Stevens, 2021; Doosttalab et al., 2021).
-In many previous studies, machine learning methods show potential to more accurately estimate wind profiles over conventional methods, allowing for more informed decision-making for wind farm siting.
+In many previous studies, machine learning methods shows potential to 105 more accurately estimate wind profiles over conventional methods, allowing for more informed decision-making for wind farm siting.

 RFR in particular has shown promise in extrapolating wind profiles, specifically within the offshore environment.
 At the E05 Hudson North and E06 Hudson South stations equipped with floating lidar buoys, the RFR outperformed the logarithmic formula, a single column model, and the WRF model, with no evidence of decreased model performance under the same round-robin approach between the two buoys 83 km apart (Optis et al., 2021).
-As such, they suggested that machine learning methods are promising for extrapolating 10 m satellite-resolved wind speeds in the relatively homogeneous offshore environment.
+As such, they suggested that machine learning methods areis promising for extrapolating 10 m satellite-resolved wind speeds in the relatively homogeneous offshore environment.
 In addition, they showed that including the difference between air temperature and sea surface temperature as input to the RFR greatly improved the model by quantifying atmospheric stability.
 Other work at the three German Forschung In Nord- und Ostsee (FINO1, FINO2, and FINO3) mast stations located in the North Sea and the Baltic Sea around Denmark also found the air-sea temperature difference to be an important input to the RFR (Hatfield et al., 2023).
-While machine learning has been used to improve the wind extrapolation in a site-specific manner, we are unaware of any past studies that have used it over a large spatial scale covering multiple coasts, as done in our work.
+While machine learning has been used to improve the wind extrapolation in a site-specific manner, we are unaware of any past studies that have used it overon a large spatial scale covering multiple coasts, as done in our paperwork.-We use RFR in this analysis as it has shown more promise than other machine learning models for this task.